Sulaymaniyah: History

-In 1783, Ibrahim Pasha Baban became ruler of the emirate and began the reconstruction of a city which once constructed by Ottoman Sultan Sulaiman (the name of Sulaimaniyah came from his name) new city which would become its capital.
+In 1783, Ibrahim Baban became ruler of the emirate and began the reconstruction of a city which once constructed by Ottoman Sultan Sulayman (the name of Sulaymaniyah came from his name) new city which would become its capital.
 In 1784 he finished erecting a number of palaces for trade called Qeyserîs and bazaars, which were also used as baths, and began inviting people from the surrounding villages and emirates to move to the newly established city.
 Soon Melkendî, which was originally intended to be the city itself, instead became one of its quarters.
-The new city of Sulaymaniyah was named after Sulaiman Baba, who was the first Baban prince to gain control of the province of Şarezûr.
-Sulaiman Baba invaded the neighboring Kurdish vassaldom of Ardalan, defeating their forces in 1694.
+The new city of Slemani was named after Sulayman Baba, who was the first Baban prince to gain control of the province of Şarezûr.
+Sulayman Baban invaded the neighboring Kurdish vassaldom of Ardalan, defeating their forces in 1694.
 Ottoman Sultan Mustafa II assigned him the district of Baban.

+Haji Aziz Bey Aghal Dwanze Swarey Meriwane Jawamer Agha Rangena is not to be confused with the royal and aristocratic Jwamer Agha, although they share family ties through marriage.
+He was the billionaire Bey of the noble and aristocratic Kurdish Noori-Aghal family, who founded the city of Slemani in collaboration with Ibrahim Pasha Baban and Azim Beg.
+Ibrahim Pasha Baban invited Haji to help build Slemani, and together, they founded the city of Sarkarez.

+Haji Aziz Bey Aghal was the first individual to establish a cemetery in Slemani, using his land, which had originally been designated for sumac cultivation.
+Aghal asserted that he had no intention of generating profit, stating that his personal wealth was sufficient to support the impoverished.
+He further demonstrated his altruistic nature by opening the doors of his palace, allowing the poor to take whatever they needed.
+He provided them with nuts, chicken, rice, and other food items that were typically consumed by the aristocracy of his era.